alterNERDtive/VoiceAttack-profiles/docs/RatAttack.md

 * [EDDI](https://github.com/EDCD/EDDI) installed as a VoiceAttack plugin: This will give you a better (IMO) way of using TTS.
 Be sure to set `RatAttack.useEddiForVoice`.
 It will also enable you to have ingame chat be transferred to IRC; see below.
-FIXXME: more things?
 * [elite-scripts](https://github.com/alterNERDtive/elite-scripts): Using the
   Python scripts will give RatAttack a way to be aware of where your CMDRs are and give you the nearest one to a rat case.
 That’s only really needed if you actually _have_ multiple CMDRs, obviously.
+Just download the zip file from the release page and extract into your VoiceAttack directory.

 ### EDDI speech responder ###

-For the convenience of people that have not been using EDDI in the past, SpanshAttack will deactivate the speech responder automatically to not clutter them with unwanted TTS.
+For the convenience of people that have not been using EDDI in the past, RatAttack will deactivate the speech responder automatically to not clutter them with unwanted TTS.

-If you are already an EDDI user and want to keep the default speech responder functionality, you will have to run the `enablespeechresponder` plugin function of the EDDI plugin from your profile’s startup command _after_ the `SpanshAttack.startup` command invocation.
+If you are already an EDDI user and want to keep the default speech responder functionality, you will have to run the `enablespeechresponder` plugin function of the EDDI plugin from your profile’s startup command _after_ the `RatAttack.startup` command invocation.

 In order to do that, choose “Other” → “Advanced” → “Execute an External Plugin Function”, choose the EDDI plugin and set the “Plugin Context” to